sdev00/CMSC425-Final/README.md

-# CMSC425-Final
+# Space Game
+(Title Pending)\
-A Unity game for CMSC425, by Sahil Dev, Nikos Koutsoheras, and Mariam Adwan.
+A Unity game for CMSC425: Game Programming, by Sahil Dev, Nikos Koutsoheras, and Mariam Adwan.

-TODO:
+## TODO
 1. Player
     - [ ] make a better model
     - [ ] add in the hook movement we initially wanted (if time permits)
+    - [ ] add money and upgardes (optional)

 2. Asteroids
     - [ ] make a better model